attrams/myshop/README.md

 - [Celery](https://docs.celeryq.dev/en/stable/getting-started/first-steps-with-celery.html) requires a [message broker](https://en.wikipedia.org/wiki/Message_broker).
 You can check this part of the [documentation](https://docs.celeryq.dev/en/stable/getting-started/first-steps-with-celery.html#choosing-a-broker) on how to install and run one.

 - Add `.env` file at the root of the project.
-The root of the project is the folder that contains files like `manage.py`, `.gitignore` and etc. In this `.env` file create three variables; `STRIPE_PUBLISHABLE_KEY`, `STRIPE_SECRET_KEY` and `STRIPE_API_VERSION`.
+The root of the project is the folder that contains files like `manage.py`, `.gitignore` and etc. In this `.env` file create three variables; `STRIPE_PUBLISHABLE_KEY`, `STRIPE_SECRET_KEY`, `STRIPE_API_VERSION` and `STRIPE_WEBHOOK_SECRET`.
 These are required by stripe for making payment.
 You can get the values for these variables by:

   1. Visiting [stripe](https://dashboard.stripe.com/login).
   2. Creating an account for testing.
 This can be located at the left top corner.
   3. Accessing the [developers](https://dashboard.stripe.com/test/developers) page.
   4. You can find the api version on this page.
-  5. Then checkout the [API keys](https://dashboard.stripe.com/test/apikeys) tab for api keys.
+  5. Checkout the [API keys](https://dashboard.stripe.com/test/apikeys) tab for api keys.
+  6. Visit [webhooks](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local) for the stripe webhook secret.

   After getting these values set each variable in the `.env` file.
 Your `.env` file should look like this: